 Several Powerful Concepts are Available:

-- a generic description language of analytic data
+- generic description language of analytic data

-- together with conversion algorithms to surface triangulations
+- conversion algorithms to surface triangulations

-- and segmented 3d images.
+- segmented 3d images.

 Furthermore, one has the choice of a multitude of integrated tools to convert abstract descriptions such as fiber diameter distribution, fiber orientation distribution and solid volume fractions into concrete 3d images, so-called realizations.